vitoorsm/city-data-api/README.md

-<h1> City Data - REST API </h1>
+<h1> City Data App </h1>

-This API was built to display the current weather and a brief description of a city.
+This app was built to display the current weather and a brief description of a city.

 ## Technology stack
 * Spring Boot